anshkumar/mslr-web-rerank/R/readme.md

 # Instructions

 Make sure you have all the Fold 1 files (train.txt, vali.txt, test.txt) in this working directory.
+You may also try other Folds in MSLR-WEB.

 Since our R program only takes CSV inputs, use libsvm2csv.sh to transform the LibSVM format (default by MSLR-WEB) into CSV format.
 ```